-- benefits paid under the North Carolina Workers' Compensation Act only to the extent such benefits are the liability of the employee, employer or workers' compensation insurance carrier according to a final adjudication under the North Carolina Workers' Compensation Act or an order of the North Carolina Industrial Commission approving a settlement agreement under the North Carolina Workers' Compensation Act; - benefits paid under any other Workers' Compensation Law, Occupational Disease Law or any other act or law of like intent; - state mandated disability income plans; - an automobile insurance policy providing disability wage loss benefits; - benefits under The Railroad Retirement Act (including any dependent benefits); - benefits under The Jones Act; Title 46 US Code, section 30104; - any labor management trustee, union or employee benefit plans that are funded in whole or in part by your Employer; - any disability income benefits under: - any other group plan of your Employer; or - any governmental retirement system as a result of your job with your Employer; - any amount you receive by compromise, settlement or other method as a result of or related to any actual or threatened litigation or a claim for lost wages, income replacement, or any Other Income benefit.
+- benefits paid under the North Carolina Workers' Compensation Act only to the extent such benefits are the liability of the employee, employer or workers' compensation insurance carrier according to a final adjudication under the North Carolina Workers' Compensation Act or an order of the North Carolina Industrial Commission approving a settlement agreement under the North Carolina Workers' Compensation Act; - benefits paid under any other Workers' Compensation Law, Occupational Disease Law or any other act or law of like intent; - an automobile insurance policy providing disability wage loss benefits; - benefits under The Railroad Retirement Act (including any dependent benefits); - benefits under The Jones Act; Title 46 US Code, section 30104; - any labor management trustee, union or employee benefit plans that are funded in whole or in part by your Employer; - any disability income benefits under: - any other group plan of your Employer; or - any governmental retirement system as a result of your job with your Employer; - any disability income benefits you receive under your Employer's Retirement Plan; - the Employer-paid portion of any Retirement Plan.
+Disability income benefits that reduce your accrued Retirement Plan benefit will be treated as a retirement benefit; - any amount you receive by compromise, settlement or other method as a result of or related to any actual or threatened litigation or a claim for lost wages, income replacement, or any Other Income benefit.
 Such amount includes any amount received as a result of alleged malpractice, tort, other similar litigation, or third party claim; or - any amount you receive from a separation of employment agreement from your Employer including severance pay or any other income settlement of an employment contract.